macaodha/batdetect/bat_eval/readme.md

 # CPU Bat Detector Code

 This contains python code for bat echolocation call detection in full spectrum audio recordings.
-This is a stripped down CPU based version of the detector that can be used for deployment.
+This is a stripped down CPU based version of the detector with minimal dependencies that can be used for deployment.

 #### Installation Instructions